Passion for Living Counseling Services

 The symptoms of a dissociative disorder usually first develop as a response to a traumatic event, such as abuse or military combat, to keep those memories under control.
 Stressful situations can worsen symptoms and cause problems with functioning in everyday activities.
 However, the symptoms a person experiences will depend on the type of dissociative disorder that a person has.

-Briana is credentialed with Blue Cross/ Blue Shield PPO plans and Aetna
+Cassidy is credentialed with Aetna, BC/BS of IL PPO plans and Cigna